hristova23/lottery-react-dapp/README.md

 ## Description

 Build with React and MUI.
-Uses a smart contract written in Solidity and published on the ethereum blockchain.
+Uses a smart contract written in Solidity and published on the ethereum testnet.
-Users can connect their metamask wallet and enter the lottery by sending 0.001 Ether.
-(After X-amount of time) a winner will be selected at random and recive all the collected currency.
-It is fully open source and let you take advantage of the decentralized nature of blockchain.
+Users can connect their metamask wallet and enter the lottery by sending 0.001 Goerli ETH (you can get test eth with goerli faucet).
+After the owner of the contract click the "pick a winner" btn a winner will be selected at random and recive all the collected currency.
+The project is fully open source and let you take advantage of the decentralized nature of blockchain.

 ## Built With